 ND Perspective

-ND Perspective (NDP) supports inclusion and neurodivergent wellbeing across work, life and personal self-care.
+ND Perspective (NDP) exists to support practical wellbeing, meaningful connection, and inclusive ways of living and working for neurodivergent people.
 We provide neuro-affirmative mentoring, courses, and training for neurodivergent people and for the professionals who support them.

 Our work is practical, thoughtful, and grounded in psychology, lived experience, and systems thinking.
-We recognise that wellbeing is shaped not only by individuals, but by the environments, relationships, and systems they move through.
+We recognise that wellbeing is shaped not only by people themselves, but also by the environments, relationships, and systems they move through.

 -